American Competitiveness in the 21st Century Act (AC21)

 Although AC21 provided many benefits to H-1B beneficiaries and beneficiaries of employment-based petitions for permanent residence, it is wise for any beneficiary or employer to consult an attorney to be sure that a change of jobs is properly handled and in compliance with United States Citizenship and Immigration Services (USCIS) standards.

 Houston Immigration Lawyer for AC21 Assistance

 Are you or one of your workers attempting to change jobs while here on an H-1B immigrant visa?
-The Law Office of Kathryn N. Karam, P.C. represents clients facing AC21 issues in communities throughout Harris County, Montgomery County, Brazoria County, Fort Bend County, and Galveston County.
+Karam Immigration Law represents clients facing AC21 issues in communities throughout Harris County, Montgomery County, Brazoria County, Fort Bend County, and Galveston County.

 Houston immigration attorney Kathryn Karam is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
 You can have her review your case and help you understand your legal options by calling (832) 582-0620 right now to schedule a consultation.